 - Move it!
 Regular exercise relieves stress, boosts mood, and promotes better physical health.
 A rise in endorphins, the feel-good chemicals, can improve your mood.
 Make it a point to spend two hours or more per week doing moderately intense aerobic activities, such as dancing, fast walking, spinning, or jogging.
 Toss in two sessions of muscle strengthening exercises per week and you have a recipe for elevating your mood.

 - Get support.
 Sometimes there’s nothing more therapeutic or comforting than sitting down with one or more friends and talking it out.
 Maybe join a support group or start an informal one of your own.
 Hashing out your feelings can be very healing.

 - Modify your diet.
 Does your current diet promote mood swings?
 It could!
-Foods that can help quell mood swings include fresh fruits and vegetables, those rich in omega-3 fatty acids (e.g., tuna, salmon, walnuts, flaxseed), bananas, oats, berries, dark chocolate, seeds, and nuts.
+Foods that can help quell mood swings include fresh fruits and vegetables, those rich in omega-3 fatty acids (e.g., tuna, salmon, walnuts, flaxseed or from supplements), bananas, oats, berries, dark chocolate, seeds, and nuts.
 Also, avoid spicy foods, alcohol, and caffeine.

 - Get sufficient sleep.
 It’s no secret that not getting enough sleep can make anyone cranky and moody.
 Add the fact that hormones are all over the map, and you’ve got a perfect storm.
 Make it a point to get 7.5 to 9 hours of sleep every night.

 - Practice stress management.
 Tai chi, visualization, deep breathing, meditation, yoga, and other stress-reducing activities can help you feel more grounded and emotionally strong.
 Countless numbers of videos are available on the internet that can help you with all of these practices and more, without even leaving your home.